4 Reasons Why Website Speed Matters

 Kissmetrics

-Fast loading times= satisfied customers.
+Fast loading times = satisfied customers.

 UX Design is a Priority

-When you’re building your website, put yourself in the customer’s shoes.
+When building your website, put yourself in the customer’s shoes.
 What makes the website easy to navigate?
 Are the design and speed up to par?
 Could the design be simplified for a better experience?
 Will your visitors leave feeling like it was a good experience?

 User-experience design (or UX design) also operates on the immediate nature of people looking to solve a problem or purchase a product/service.